 Conference organiser's handbook

-Jesper Wøldiche has made the Handbook available in ePub and Mobi formats.
+Jesper Wøldiche made the 2010 Handbook available in ePub and Mobi formats.

 So you want to organise a conference.
 Great; do it.
-It’s a lot of work, but it’s also very rewarding, and it will put your city on the map for your topic.
+It’s a lot of work, but it’s also very rewarding.

 Scope of this handbook